BLUE SLATE TURKEY POULTS (SHIPPING JULY)

 Baby Blue Slate Turkey Poults

-Hatching March to July.
+Shipping begins the end of March.
 Turkey Poults are straight run only.

 History: Originating in Mexico 2000 years ago, Blue Slates were taken to Europe and then brought to the American Colonies.
 They were recognized as a standard breed in the U.S. in 1874.
 They come in three color phases: solid black, solid blue and blue flecked with black spots.
 Many times the birds are a combination of each phase coloring.
 These beautiful birds are of medium size and quite rare.